trufa/git-cheatsheet/README.md

 List files in the repo on abranch (use 'HEAD' for current branch)

     git ls-tree --full-tree -r abranch | awk '{print $4}'

+###Compare the commits from two branches ([source](http://stackoverflow.com/a/11676279/463065))

+Display all commits that are in A but not in B

+    git log B..A